Hyper-effective communication coaching

 Turnover reasons:

-There has been research over time from SHRM that, beyond compensation issues or bad management, the top reason people leave roles is a lack of communication and clarity on key projects and across their team.
+There has been research over time from SHRM that, beyond compensation issues or bad management, the top reason people leave roles is a lack of communication and clarity on key projects.

 When people do choose to leave you, ask them why.
 Have structured exit interviews.
-If “communication in the workplace” keeps coming up, you have a problem and need to double down on improving it.
+If “communication in the workplace” keeps coming up, you have a problem and need to double down on creating a positive work environment.

 Peer reviews: